-After speaking at a March for Our Lives demonstration, I was invited organize with a group of White high school students, who had a very funny way of showing their support for Black voices.
-My Black experience was devalued when I was told that there’s less racism nowadays, that it only exists in the South and that the racism I experienced in my early childhood is no longer valid because ‘It was in the past’.
-So, I asked them how they uplift Black voices through their actions, and I was accused of “questioning their activism”.
+After speaking at a March for Our Lives demonstration, I was invited to organize with a group of White high school students, who had a very funny way of showing their support for Black folks.
+My Black experience was devalued when I was told there’s less racism nowadays, it only exists in the South and that the racism I experienced in my early childhood is no longer valid because ‘It was in the past’.
+I asked them how they uplift Black voices through their actions, and I was accused of “questioning their activism”.

 When I said that racism, police brutality and gun violence against Black youth should be addressed by this movement, I faced racism and online harassment by the White student organizers.
 One White man harassed me from multiple Instagram accounts, told me “this is about all lives, American lives and not Black lives”, I should “leave this country if I don’t like it”, and I shouldn’t be working with them if I’m “changing the subject of who they’re really trying to help,” which left me inconsolable.